PandaSL2/Dinoxa-PDF-Reader/README.md

 ---

-*Dinoxa is free for everyone but is not Open Source.
-All rights reserved.*
+*Dinoxa is free for everyone @ Theekshana Dinujaya.*